-Automatic Door Locks
+Automatic Door Locks - If Equipped

-The doors will lock automatically on vehicles with power door locks if all of the following conditions are met:
+The doors will lock automatically if all of the following conditions are met:

-- 1. The Automatic Door Locks feature is enabled.
+- 1. The Automatic Door Locks feature is enabled

-- 2. The transmission is in gear.
+- 2. The transmission is in gear

-- 3. All doors are closed.
+- 3. All doors are closed

-- 4. The throttle is pressed.
+- 4. The throttle is pressed

-- 5. The vehicle speed is above 15 mph (24 km/h).
+- 5. The vehicle speed is above 15 mph (24 km/h)

-6. The doors were not previously locked using the power door lock switch or Remote Keyless Entry (RKE) transmitter.
+6. The doors were not previously locked using the power door lock switch or Remote Keyless Entry (RKE) transmitter

-Automatic Door Locks Programming
+Automatic Door Locks Programming - If Equipped